Mangia che ti mangio

 Current version with traditional hardback binding

 What makes this book so much fun to mediate is the pace, the feeling that everything happens quite fast, because Mari´s illustrations demonstrate so much speed and movement.
 I find children holding their breath with exitement, rooting for each animal not to get caught.
-(Interestingly, quite a few usually find it unfair that the human has a rifle as none of the other animals have weapons - good point!)
-Mari also illustrates size in a very interesting way, as the larger animals simply does not fit on a spread but need up to four pages for its long body.
-This also add to the fun of reading: What kind of animal is this?
+(Interestingly, many children point out that it is unfair for the human to be armed with a rifle as none of the other animals have weapons - good point!)
+Mari also illustrates size in a very interesting way, some of the larger animals simply does not fit on a spread but need up to four pages for their long bodies.
+This also add to the fun of reading, it keeps the reader guessing what kind of animal will appear.

-Mari´s animals are not the cute, antrophomorfical animals that are usual in silent books - they are the hungry, potentially dangerous animals found in nature.
+Mari´s animals are not the cute, antrophomorfical animals that are usual in picturebooks for children - they are the hungry, potentially dangerous animals found in nature.

 There is a special twist to this book that I find very interesting.
 The cover shows a brown wolf chasing a black tail.
 But if you turn the cover, you see that the wolf is half brown and half black - it is chasing itself.
 An interesting comment to life, maybe that is what we all end up doing?